mdazab/DATA53322--Homework2/README.md

 ## Contents
 - Practical Homework 2 - Support Vector Machines.Rmd: Full code and model implementation using linear, radial, and polynomial kernels.
 - Practical Homework 2 - Support Vector Machines.html: n HTML version of the notebook allows the grader to visualize the code without the need to run it.
-- PosterPresentation_HW2_MarkDaza.pdf: Final poster describing work and results.
+- PosterPresentation_HW2_MarkDaza_Updates.pdf: Final poster describing work and results.
+The poster has now been updated to reflect the inclusion of additional performance metrics like precision, recall and F1 score.
+Conclusion section has been updated to include real-world implications.